 Police Officers must be free to exercise their best judgment and initiate proper action in a reasonable, lawful, impartial manner, without fear of reprisal.
 At the same time, they must observe the rights of all people.
 The complaint process and appropriate disciplinary procedures not only subject agency members to corrective action when they conduct themselves improperly, the guidelines also protect them from unwarranted criticism when the discharge their duties properly.

 A disagreement over the validity of a criminal charge or traffic citation is NOT a complaint.
 Such disagreements should be directed to the court that has jurisdiction in the matter.

 The University of Houston Police Department realizes that confusion, different perceptions, or the timeliness of information sometimes will result in descriptions that produce different versions of the same incident.
 Beyond legitimate error, however, the deliberate making of a report that the complainant knows to be false or misleading could constitute a violation of State Law.

 Many concerns can be explained satisfactorily by a visit or telephone call to the employee's supervisor.
 The supervisor will talk with you about your concern and try to resolve it.
 Citizens who do no wish to resolve their concerns this way are encouraged to make use of our citizen complaint process.

 The complaint process is designed to deal with each case factually and fairly.
 Citizens who file complaints are treated respectfully, and their accusations are taken seriously.
 All complaints are investigated thoroughly, and all findings are based on impartial evidence gained during the investigation.

-Any complaint can be made anonymously without giving your name.
-However, you cannot be informed of the internal review's results if you choose to remain anonymous.
 After a thorough investigation, the complaint will be classified into one of the following dispositions:

 Sustained allegations could result in additional training, counseling, written reprimand, suspension or termination.